 6.30pm to 9.00pm

 Hosted by Wood Dust co-founder John Madden, our second Yarn features North American toolmaking legend Thomas Lie Nielsen, technical adviser to Veritas and Lee Valley Canada Vic Tesolin and Australian toolmaker Terry Gordon of HNT Gordon Classic Planes and Kevin Inkster, Founder of Arbortech.
-On the Q&A panel we have Chris Vesper of Vesper Tools and Australian carver and woodworking educator Carol Russell will sit on the Q&A panel.
+On the Q&A panel we have Chris Vesper of Vesper Tools and Australian carver and woodworking educator Carol Russell.
 Join us for this special evening where our guests share with you the inspiration behind their tools, insights into their manufacturing methodologies and the challenges they face producing quality hand-built tools during this time of the throwaway society.
 This evening is a once in a lifetime opportunity to meet and talk with the very best woodworking toolmakers operating today.
 Don’t miss out on the opportunity to win a great door prize, secure your seat, tickets on sale now.
-Stayed tuned for updates.
+Stay tuned for updates.

 Thomas Lie Nielsen